The Crucifixion of Christ Jesus

 Because Christ Jesus came to this earth and died on the cross as a sacrifice for our sin, having died completely innocent of sin, and because Christ is risen from the grave, and reigns in heaven on the right hand of God, those who believe on Christ Jesus have salvation, being forgiven of sin, and will avoid paying for their sin by going to hell.

 God created all that exist, regardless of its form, to have relationship with him.
 God fully intended for all that he created to be righteous and when sin came to exist, God had to find a way to allow forgiveness for those who truly desired forgiveness.
 I believe that all forms of existence, regardless of sin, have the ability to repent and have relationship with God.
 I believe that all forms of existence have the ability to seek him.
 I also believe that God looks for sincerity in prayer, thus the need for fervent prayer.

-In the name of Christ Jesus, we are grateful that you left the bliss of heaven to come to this earth.
+In the name of Christ Jesus, I pray to Christ Jesus requesting you know we are grateful that you left the bliss of heaven to come to this earth.
 Lord Jesus, we are grateful that you walked among us and loved us in spite of our sin.
 We are grateful that you taught us to love each other, and taught us to have relationship with God.
-We are grateful that you sacrificed your life in order that we might escape hell by believing in you.
+We are grateful for your sacrifice in order that we might escape hell by believing in you.
 Lord Jesus I believe in you.
-I pray and request for forgiveness of my sin, and request that all my sin be washed away with the blood that you shed on the cross.
+I pray and request for forgiveness of my sin, and request that all my sin be washed away with the blood that you shed for me.
 Christ Jesus I beg forgiveness that you were ever hurt, but I am grateful for your great sacrifice for mankind.
-I thank you Christ Jesus for salvation and ask for Christ Jesus to lead me and guide me.
+I thank you Christ Jesus for salvation and I ask for Christ Jesus to lead me and guide me.
 Bless you Lord Jesus!
 I pray this request.
 Amen.